At the Outside Inn we want to keep you up to date on how the COVID-19 is impacting our community.

 - Our interior spaces are closed to the public and all employees using those spaces must wear face masks.

-- Our pool is open with reduced capacity and ensure appropriate distancing.
+- Our pool will be open during the summer season (late May-September) with reduced capacity and ensure appropriate distancing.
 As always, it is sanitized per Environmental Health requirements.

 - Our check-in process is now remote or distant.
 Guests will no longer enter the office upon arrival.
 Please ensure you understand and follow all of the motel’s policies.